jvandenaardweg/playpost-app/README.md

 This will make sure React get's build first.

 ## iOS Deployment Target 10.0
 The Deployment Target is locked at `10.0` because of the Share Extension.
-Any version lower than `10.0` makes the Share Extension not work in Safari in iOS.
+Any version higher than `10.0` makes the Share Extension not work in Safari in iOS.
 Pretty important.

 ## Share Extension iOS Target Properties
 Make sure the Share Extension has the properties below.
 This makes sure the Share Extension is visible in; Safari, other browsers like Chrome ánd other apps that share URL's from within the App.
 So our Share Extension shows in those apps.